yrizos/skakibot/README.md

 # SkakiBot ♟️🤖

-A command-line chess game where you play against an AI.
-Built with `python-chess` and OpenAI.
+A command-line chess game where you play against an AI, built with `python-chess` and OpenAI.
+I've documented my process in: ["Building a Chess Game with Python and OpenAI"](https://dev.to/yrizos/building-a-chess-game-with-python-and-openai-3knn).

-(In case you're wondering, "Skaki" is the Greek word for chess.)
+(And yes, "Skaki" is the Greek word for chess)

 ## Setup